brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 4 bht.md

 # Ephesians 6:4 Commentary Help Text

 ## BHT:
-Fathers are often prone to be stern and severe, which can lead to anger and rebellion in their children.
-Parents should be careful not to unnecessarily provoke their children to anger, as this can alienate them and render their guidance ineffective.
-Instead, parents should bring up their children with tenderness and mildness, nurturing and correcting them in a manner that reflects the love and admonition of the Lord.
+Parents, particularly fathers, should be careful not to provoke their children to anger.
+While it is their responsibility to correct and rebuke them, they must be aware that provoking them alienates their minds and renders their instructions useless.
+Fathers, in particular, may be prone to being too stern and severe.
+Instead, parents should bring up their children with tenderness and mildness, nurturing them in the ways of the Lord through instruction, setting good examples, and providing a nurturing and loving environment.

 ## Choicest Commentary Quotes:
 ### Henry Alford: